 This bill proposes the addition of a new article to the Code of West Virginia, specifically Article 29, which establishes an excise tax on manufacturers and distributors of opioid drugs and their derivatives, as well as substances classified as Schedule II drugs.
 The tax is set at one cent for every 100 pills sold, multiplied by the number of overdose deaths reported in the state for the most recent year.
-The Department of Health's Epidemiology Division will provide the necessary data on overdose deaths by December 1st each year, and the Tax Commission will notify pharmacies of the tax amount to be assessed.
+The Department of Health's Epidemiology Division will provide the necessary data on overdose deaths annually, and the Tax Commission will notify pharmacies of the tax amount to be assessed.

 Statutes affected: